Skip to main content

 • Gain information about TCP and UDP traffic: received and sent; speed, requires/responses amount, discarded traffic.

-• Gain information about TCP and UDP error responses: percentage of responses by server, percentage of each type of error responses.
+• Gain information about TCP and UDP error responses: percentage of responses by the server, percentage of each type of error response.

 Nginx Plus Ingress